Bank of Beijing

 Bank of Beijing Co., Ltd. (abb.
 BOB) is an urban commercial bank based in Beijing, China.
 According to the bank, most of the revenue came from Beijing, despite that the banking group had more than half of the branches located outside the direct-controlled municipality (As of 31 December 2017, 302 out of 559 branches were located outside Beijing).
-Beijing Municipal People's Government and the Netherlands-based multinational bank ING Bank were the major shareholders of the bank.
+The Beijing Municipal People's Government and the Netherlands-based multinational bank ING Bank were the major shareholders of the bank.

 As of April 2018, the bank, as a listed company, is a constituent of SSE 180 Index, as well as its sub-index, the blue chip SSE 50 Index.
 It was also part of pan-China indexes such as FTSE China A50 Index and CSI 100 Index.

 History

 The bank, initially known as 北京城市合作银行, was incorporated on 29 January 1996. (or founded on 8 January 1996 according to another source; the establishment of the bank was approved by various departments in June–December 1995.)
 The bank was founded as a holding company for the credit unions (城市信用社) in the city.
 However, in 1997, it was discovered that one of the former credit union of the banking group in Zhongguancun, had an accounting scandal with a huge deficit.
 The manager of that branch was arrested in 2011 and was sentenced 14 years imprisonment in 2012; the governor of that branch was arrested in 1998 and was sentenced capital punishment in 2003.

 It was known as 北京市商业银行 (literally Beijing City Commercial Bank) since 1998, as one of the licensee of urban commercial bank (城市商业银行).
 In 2004, China Banking Regulatory Commission approved the renaming to Bank of Beijing (北京银行).
 It became effective on 1 January 2005.

 In 2005, the bank became a Sino-foreign joint venture, which ING Group purchased 19.9% shares of the bank.
 On 19 September 2007, the bank became a listed company on the Shanghai Stock Exchange.
 The bank also purchased a Sino-foreign joint venture insurance company, which was previous known as ING Capital Life Insurance in 2010, from municipal-owned Beijing Capital Group.
 As of 31 December 2017, the bank still owned 50% stake of the insurer, which now known as BOB-Cardif Life.
 Despite that it was now a joint venture of the bank and French multinational company Cardif, the insurer was still known as 中荷人寿 in Chinese, literally Sino-Dutch Life Insurance.